 A real Magical Oath cannot be broken: you think it can, but it can’t.
 This is the advantage of a real Magical Oath.

 Although anyone may solemnly write their name to a magical Oath, that does not, in itself, make it ‘real’.
 A piece of paper, after all, is just that.
 In the same way, a person may be admitted to membership of an Order, but that does not mean they have truly entered any sanctuary or abode in the real sense.
 No ritual or ceremony will confer Initiation of its own accord, and no person on earth may confer true Initiation on another.
 Membership of the Order, and Initiation, are sublime matters of the soul.
 The work begins, nonetheless, with the Oath of Dedication (or Probationer Oath).
+Our book for the Probationership is The Enterer of the Threshold.

 The Ordo Astri Newsletter, The 93 Current, is usually sent once per month, when the Sun enters a new sign of the Zodiac.
 We aim at all times to provide excellent, high quality literary content to our readers, related not only to Ordo Astri but also the Hermetic and Thelemic tradition in the wider sense.